BHTY Around the Globe

 Clinical Case Studies: these submissions may report on clinical trials and results of controlled studies in which blockchain technology played a significant role.
 This can include clinical trial management processes, protocol development and approval, error reporting, quality assurance procedures, safety, privacy issues, consent, supply chain management, drug and device deployments and cost of experiments.

-Technical Briefs and Reports: technical briefs may capture design, challenges, new technologies and applications, standards, performance analysis and optimization to communicate information obtained through a process of technical or experimental work.
+Technical Briefs and Short Reports: technical briefs may capture design, challenges, new technologies and applications, standards, performance analysis and optimization to communicate information obtained through a process of technical or experimental work.
 Actual implementation experience should be included where possible along with reports of metrics to measure components is highly recommended.
-Technical Briefs are limited to 1500 words.
-1,800 word limit.

 Special Reports: encompass manuscripts that are neither reviews nor original reports of primary research.
 These Special Reports may include consensus statements, guidelines, statements from a reputable task force or work group, or recommendations.
 Submissions must be original, based upon a high level of evidence, have contemporaneous relevance to blockchain implementation, and not be under consideration for publication elsewhere.
 Submissions from groups must explicitly state all contributing members in developing the work including affiliations.
 Special Reports should not exceed 15,000 words of body text and 250 words for the abstract.
 A limit of 100 references is recommended.
 Submitting supplemental files, and use of tables and figures to summarize critical points is strongly encouraged.

 Editorial or Discussion: these may be reviews of fundamental concepts or prevalent ideas in the field of blockchain technology presenting a review of a single concept or a few related concepts, and may represent an expert opinion or point of view, alert(s) of potential problem(s), observation(s), comment(s), controversies, opinion(s) presenting a single concept or several related concepts.
 An editorial is typically by one author and a discussion usually includes at least two authors or more.
-1,800 word limit.
+The word limit is 2000.

 Examples published in BHTY are: